LilyAnderssonLee/EVICT/README.md

 - **bowtie2/** – host-removal outputs (alignments and unmapped FASTQs); reads unmapped to the human genome are used for SPAdes analysis.

 To check the final **html report** in `example_results/1003460/report/`, please download and open it with your browser.

+# Future plan

+Convert current pipeline to a nextflow pipeline for better reproducibility and stability.